Sabah State Legislative Assembly: Lawmaking

 In accordance with the traditions of the Westminster system, most laws originate with the cabinet (government bills) and are passed by the legislature after stages of debate and decision-making.
 Ordinary members may introduce privately (private members' bills), play an integral role in scrutinising bills in debate and committee and amending bills presented to the legislature by cabinet.

 Officeholders

 Chair occupants

 Chair occupants of the assembly are appointed by the governor on the chief minister's advice.
 Kadzim M. Yahya (BN-UMNO) has been the speaker since 8 October 2020.
 He is assisted by two Deputy Speakers, Al Hambra Juhar (Independent) and Richard Yong We Kong (SAPP) who were both appointed on 19 June 2023.

-Majority leader
+Chief Minister

-The majority leader is always the chief minister, who also leads the Cabinet.
-He is appointed by the Governor on the basis that he is able to command a majority in the assembly.
-Hajiji Noor (GAGASAN-GRS), MLA for Sulaman, has been the chief minister since 29 September 2020.
+The Chief Minister of Sabah is appointed by the Governor of Sabah as the MLA likely to command the confidence of the majority in the assembly.
+He leads the Cabinet of Sabah, which is the executive branch of the state government.
+Following the 2025 Sabah State Elections, YAB Datuk Seri Panglima Hajiji Noor (GAGASAN-GRS), MLA for Sulaman, was appointed for a second term as Chief Minister.